 Over the past few years, we’ve seen some dramatic improvements in the quality of smartphone cameras on the market.
 Today, we have handsets with large lenses, 10x capabilities, and even 40-megapixel resolution.
 As a result, more and more people are now taking snapshots using their handy mobile devices.
-The 2013 Pew Internet survey on mobile usage revealed that 82 percent of people use their smart devices to capture images.
+A recent Pew Internet survey on mobile usage revealed that 82 percent of people use their smart devices to capture images.

 Although they’re convenient to use, smartphones are still not as powerful as DSLRs or high-end point-and-shoot digital cameras.
 When not properly utilized, images can be rendered blurry and low-quality.
 To enhance the photos, people often resort to editing the output afterwards either through using an app or using Photoshop on their computer.